szczyglis-dev/py-gpt/README.md

 ## Updates

-### Updating PYGPT
+### Updating PyGPT

-**PYGPT** comes with an integrated update notification system.
+**PyGPT** comes with an integrated update notification system.
 When a new version with additional features is released, you'll receive an alert within the app.

 To update, just download the latest release and begin using it instead of the old version.
 Rest assured, all your personalized settings such as saved contexts and conversation history will be retained and instantly available in the new version.